 What is freelance writing?

-Freelance writing is one of those things that seems amazing: work from home, anywhere in the world and all those wonderful benefits, except, well, what exactly IS a freelance writer and how on earth do you become one?
+Freelance writing is one of those things that seems amazing.
+You can work from home, anywhere in the world except, well….what exactly is a freelance writer?

-As a freelance writer, the first thing to know is that you don’t need a degree in journalism (or anything else) to be successful.
+As a freelance writer, you don’t need a degree in journalism to be successful.
 Really, you don’t.

-There is a place out there for writers of all kinds, and some of the most successful freelance writers are the ones that have not been ‘trained’ in how to write but have a natural, chatty, relatable voice that readers connect with.
+There is a place out there for writers of all kinds.
+Some of the most successful freelance writers are the ones that have not been ‘trained’ in how to write.
+They do have though, a natural, chatty, relatable voice.
+This makes readers connect with you.